 The Authority procured its internal audit service under a service level agreement from Liverpool City Council and the arrangement and service was in accordance with the Public Sector Internal Audit Standards (PSIAS).

-On the basis of the reviews undertaken Internal Audit have concluded that:
+On the basis of the reviews undertaken the 2020/21 Internal Audit Report has concluded that:

-"it is our opinion that we can provide Substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue accords with proper practice.
-This opinion is based on the individual assurance levels we have provided for each of the audit reviews undertaken during the year, and includes consideration of the wider sources of assurance provided to the Authority.
-The 2019/20 fundamental systems audits completed to date have shown a substantial level of compliance and none of the audits have identified weaknesses that have required a corporate impact assessment of major or moderate.
-Based on the audit work carried out in 2019/20 we are not aware of any significant control weaknesses, which impact on the Annual Governance Statement"
+"It is our opinion that we can provide Substantial Assurance that the system of internal control in place at Merseyside Fire & Rescue accords with proper practice.
+This opinion is based on the individual assurance levels we have provided for each of the audit reviews undertaken during the year and includes consideration of the wider sources of assurance provided to the Authority"....."No significant issues were identified in the course of the fundamental systems audits.
+The audit coverage during the year has provided sufficient evidence that controls in place to govern the core financial systems are sound and that they are substantially adhered to".....
+"In our audit of each of these key financials we were able to provide positive opinions for all of these reviews.
+No significant control weaknesses were identified and a strong control environment continues to be maintained"